 The problem of wireless localization asks to place and orient stations in the plane, each of which broadcasts a unique key within a fixed angular range, so that each point in the plane can determine whether it is inside or outside a given polygonal region.
 The primary goal is to minimize the number of stations.
 In this paper we establish a lower bound of ⌊2n/3⌋−1 stations for polygons in general position, for the case in which the placement of stations is restricted to polygon vertices, improving upon the existing ⌈n/2⌉ lower bound.

 Damian, Mirela; Flatland, Robin; O'Rourke, Joseph; and Ramswami, Suneeta, "A New Lower Bound on Guard Placement for Wireless Localization" (2007).
-Faculty Publications.
-Paper 56.
+Computer Science: Faculty Publications, Smith College, Northampton, MA.